VikhrModels/aulate/README.md

 # Audio Metrics Evaluation Library

-A flexible library for evaluating audio generation models using standard metrics (PESQ, STOI, SI-SDR) and similarity metrics (SIM-O, SIM-R).
-Designed to work with any text-to-speech or audio generation model.
+A flexible library for evaluating audio generation models using standard metrics (PESQ, STOI, SI-SDR), similarity metrics (SIM-O, SIM-R), and ASR metrics (CER, WER).
+Designed to work with any text-to-speech or speech-to-text model.

 ## Features